drifter-handbook/drifter-handbook.github.io/_posts/2015-01-17-HerbertMansteur.md

 ### Description

 Years of living in the Deep Freeze have honed Mansteurs body and practical skills, but have left him illiterate and somewhat ignotant of freshtovian etiquite.
 His tall, imposing figure is only further accentuated by the heavy tribal furs that halo his shaven head.
-His booming voice belies his reserved nature, thouhg he often has dificulty controling its volume.
+His booming voice belies his reserved nature, though he often has difficulty controling its volume.

 ### Story